 I believe, and hope, that this is the beginning of a fulfilling new chapter, in pursuit of a happier and more meaningful way of life.
 Exciting times lie ahead…

-ps. wow, lots of has changed since I wrote this 🙂… as of 2022, here’s what I’m currently up to.
+ps. a few things have changed since I wrote this… as of 2022, here’s what I’m currently up to.